 The only way to truly improve a product or service is to welcome constructive feedback directly from the people buying them — your customers.
 In fact, asking customers for their feedback is the number one driver for long-term success.

 Adding feedback widgets to your website that encourage comments is essential.
-They provide information needed to make better decisions and shows customers their opinion matters.
+They provide the information needed to make better decisions and show customers their opinion matters.

 Insight into customers